 - Beat eggs with a whisk in a metal bowl until thick and lemon colored.
 Bring 1-2 inches of water to a boil in a medium saucepan.
 Place the bowl with beaten eggs over saucepan and, whisking constantly, heat eggs until they reach 120-130 degrees.
 Remove from heat.
 Beat sugar into eggs.
 Stir in milk, vanilla and almond extract; set aside.
 Puree peaches in a blender or food processor until only small pieces remain.
 Stir peaches into egg mixture.
 Stir in whipping cream.
 Cover and chill the mixture thoroughly (at least 2 hours).

-- Transfer the mixture to an ice cream maker and freeze according to the manufacturer's instructions.
+- Transfer the mixture to an ice cream maker and freeze according to the manufacturer’s instructions (this may need to be done in batches if your ice-cream maker doesn’t hold 2 quarts).
 Then, transfer the ice-cream to a freezer-safe container, cover and freeze until firm, 3 to 4 hours, before serving.